jtphan-asu/homes/src/BuildInstructions.md

 **Integrate details page into application**

 //Create details:id as a path in routes array in routes.ts.
 Also use DetailsComponent as component

+//Customize DetailsComponent
+Update template to include image, location, city,state, units available, wifi, laundry

+//"?" operator serves to chain properties.
+If it is null, application does not crash housingLocation?.wifi